Philip De Witt Ginder: World War II

 During World War II, Ginder was the assistant chief of staff for personnel (G-1) for the Fourth United States Army.
-Appointed to command the 357th Infantry Regiment, a unit of the 90th Infantry Division, he was among the first ashore during the Normandy Landings on D-Day, June 6, 1944.
+Appointed to command the 357th Infantry Regiment, a unit of the 90th Infantry Division, he was among the first ashore during the Normandy landings on D-Day, June 6, 1944.
 Ginder developed a reputation for subpar performance in combat, with observers and subordinates calling him "obtuse" and "full of boast and posturing."
 357th veteran William E. DePuy called Ginder "as close to being incompetent as it is possible to be."
 Ginder was ultimately relieved of command during combat and escorted to the division command post under armed guard.

 Ginder was later appointed commander of the 121st Infantry Regiment, an 8th Infantry Division unit.
 He was in command of the regiment when it captured the German town of Hürtgen as part of the Battle of Hürtgen Forest.
 It was for this action that he received the Distinguished Service Cross for actions on November 28, 1944, when he personally led his reserve company through the town in bitter house-to-house fighting while armed only with his pistol and a hand grenade.
+The citation for the DSC reads:

-Ginder was appointed the commanding officer of the 9th Infantry Regiment in the spring of the 1945.
+Ginder was appointed the commanding officer of the 9th Infantry Regiment in the spring of the 1945, replacing Chester Hirschfelder.
 Ginder commanded the regiment until the end of the war, taking part in liberating the western part of Czechoslovakia, and ending the war in the town of Rokycany near Pilsen.

+In addition to his DSC, Ginder was also awarded the Silver Star, "for conspicuous gallantry and intrepidity in connection with military operations against the enemy", and the Legion of Merit, "for exceptionally meritorious conduct in the performance of outstanding services to the Government of the United States" for his service during the war.

+Post-war service

 From 1946 to 1949, Ginder attended the National War College and served in the Far East on the staff of General Douglas MacArthur.
 From 1949 to 1951, he served as senior military attaché in Prague, Czechoslovakia.